nunchaku-tech/ComfyUI-nunchaku/docs/source/nodes/text_encoder.rst

 -----------------------------------------

 .. warning::
-    This node is deprecated and will be removed in v0.4.
+    This node is deprecated and will be removed in December 2025.
 Please use :ref:`nunchaku-text-encoder-loader-v2` instead.

 A legacy node for loading Nunchaku text encoders with 4-bit T5 support.